jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 decays with a time constant of :math:`\tau` as in our first simulation.

 Let’s deliver approximately the same amount of charge :math:`Q = I \times t` to the circuit in half the time.
-This means our input current amplitude will need to be increased by a little, and the time window will be decreased.
+This means the input current amplitude must be increased by a little, and the time window must be decreased.

 ::